Skip to content

 ZIP on textYes

-GIF (256 colors)Lossless for indexed colors, but palette reduction is lossy
+GIF (256 colors)Lossless for the palette; reducing colors first is lossy

-H.264 at very high bitrateVisually near-lossless, technically lossy
+H.264 at very high bitrateVisually near-lossless, still technically lossy

-Lossless shines when you might edit again, zoom crops, or archive legal originals.
-File sizes shrink modestly compared with lossy exports.
+Lossless fits when you might edit again, crop, or archive legal originals.
+Sizes shrink modestly compared with lossy exports.
+Flat graphics and screenshots with hard edges favor lossless formats.
+Photos with millions of colors rarely reach email-friendly sizes without lossy delivery.

 Lossy compression explained